rmcar17/Evolutionary-Composer-With-Autoencoder/README.md

 ## Setup

-Use the package manager [anaconda](https://anaconda.org/) to set up the environment.
+Use the [anaconda](https://anaconda.org/) distribution of Python to set up the environment.
 Install the necessary packages.

 ```bash
 conda env create -f environment.yml